TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 # Steps to transform Diaspora database into RDF by using [SDM-RDFIzer](https://github.com/SDM-TIB/SDM-RDFizer) and [RML](https://rml.io/specs/rml/#overview-0) mapping rules

-# Inside v1.0 Folder, we have two folders
+# We have two folders here
       1. mappings: contains all the mapping files.
       2. pipeline: contains all the codes, scripts used to transform the diaspora database into rdf.